cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 (Youtube video)

-That was wayyyyyyyy more than anything I expected and was glad to see people appreicated the whimsy and fun of it all.
+That was wayyyyyyyy more than anything I expected and was glad to see people appreciated the whimsy and fun of it all.

 ### Next steps?